bliutwo/pomodoro/README.md

 what the status of my Pomodoro is.

 - [ ] Check out and see if applicable: [Toolbars, Menubars, and Statusbars](http://appjar.info/pythonBars/)

+I want to have a progress bar that displays actual overall progress (unlike my jank setup that doesn't work in the script).

+- [ ] Add a progress bar ([meter](http://appjar.info/outputWidgets/#meter)) that is properly calculated.

 # Pomodoro Python script